hanwendong1/fn415/index.md

  <p>
 </p>
 ### What is This Website for?
-I created this website for students enrolled in Animal and Veterinary Science 463 *Growth and Lactation* class.
-The assignment requires identifying a topic for current topic debate and gathering research information (consumer’s perception of the subject as well as scientific-based knowledge) that either supports or refutes the issue.
-Possible topics include:
+I created this website for students enrolled in FN 415/515 *Advanced Nutrition* class.
+The assignment requires identifying a micronutrient and writing three annotated bibliography on the micronutrient.
+Possible micronutrient and related health conditions topics include:
-- Use of bST (growth hormone) to increase milk production
-- Low-fat vs. whole milk consumption
-- Organic vs. conventional farming
-- Consumption of animal milk vs. plant-based milk
-- Antibiotic use on farm
-- Consumption of pasteurized milk vs. raw milk
-- Contribution of dairy industry to greenhouse gases
-- Separation of dairy cow from calf
+- Iron deficiency anemia & growth
+- Calcium & bone health
+- B vitamins & energy
+ - Thiamine
+ - B12
+- Zinc & common colds
+-	Zinc & cancer prevention
+-	Magnesium & sleep
+-	Vitamin D & depression
+-	Vitamin C & COVID treatments
+-	Vitamin C & common colds

 ### Learning Outcomes
 After reviewing the contents of this guide, you will be able to:
 1. Apply Boolean logic to search strategy
-2. Select journals and databases for research in dairy science
+2. Select journals and databases for research in food science
-3. Find popular and scholarly sources on chosen topic
+3. Find scholarly sources on chosen topic
 4. Evaluate and revise search strategy based on search results

 ------